Introduction to Pipe Stress Engineering: Fundamentals 1

 Mechanical, Process and Structural engineers that require a broad perspective on piping system design.

-You receive 6-months unlimited access to the course.
+The majority of training material are videos.
+These are not available for download, but can be accessed directly with your account on the portal.
+You receive 1-year unlimited access to the course.
 This allows you to watch content again if this is beneficial for your work projects.

 No software is required for participants of this course.